 On this page, you will find useful information and guidance to assist with your search for accommodation in the private sector.

 Starting your search

 Letting agents – there are lots of letting agents in the local area who provide housing options for students.
 BU is not affiliated with any of them and therefore cannot make specific recommendations.
 If you conduct an internet search for "Bournemouth student letting agents", or similar, then lists of these agents will come up for you to contact to see what they might have available.

-Looking for other BU students to share with?
+Looking for other BU students to share a house with?